Pfff. You think you know?

 Keep your dogs leashed if you aren't in full control of where they are at all times.

 ESPECIALLY if you have male dogs or dogs who go bounding up to people/other dogs.

 You don't know what kind of people your neighbors are- you just might end up with a black eye or worse, a hurt dog.

 Contractor.
 Generators.
 Do.
 Not.
 Belong.
 In.
 Camping.

-That is, unless you can guarantee you will not have neighbors, ever.
+That is unless you can guarantee you will not have neighbors, ever.

-Yes they are cheaper than inverter generators.
+Yes, they are cheaper than inverter generators.
 This is no excuse.